Section 000: Introductory Material

 Alignment - As advisors, administrators, educators, students and student organizations we are aligned with the core mission and values of Oregon State University.

 Health & Community - We support clubs and organizations that enhance our community by providing opportunities for leadership, learning, diversity, and social responsibility.
-The health of the community will be one of purposeful, open, safe, just and celebrative outcomes that allow students and the campus to flourish in meeting institutional goals.
+The health of the community will be one of purposeful, open, safe, just and celebrative outcomes.

 With intention the University is establishing a student organization recognition process that will create an environment that supports a facilitator model of relationship as defined in The Rights and Responsibilities of a Modern University.
 In this book, Bickel and Lake (1999) contend that “The vision of a facilitator model university illustrates what is reasonable and positive in the relationships among students, universities and the legal system….
 A legal paradigm that asks colleges to exercise reasonable care…and asks students to be accountable…is fair, balanced and safer, and contributes to a sense of community.”

 In the classification system, the University and student organizations share the responsibility in the development, practices and outcomes of Recognized Student Organizations.
 With clarity of roles, benefits and expectations, this process will lead to a fair, balanced, safe and involved community.